-Listing 2.4.
-Virtual Vault Dispatch implementation (abbreviated)
+Listing 3.7.
+Virtual Bouncer-down implementation (abbreviated)

-ranged so that its return address targets the return trampoline, and the "down" part (see Listing 2.6) of the bouncer implementation (lines 1-14) is the child fiber's start address.
+To facilitate efficient stack-switching, we leverage the Windows Fibers API (Duffy, 2008).
+In the trusted-to-untrusted direction, we first create a child fiber.
+The fiber's stack is arranged so that its return address targets the return trampoline, and the "down" part (see Listing 3.6) of the bouncer implementation (lines 1-14) is the child fiber's start address.

-The "down" implementation copies the arguments to the new stack (lines 3-6) and then enforces the relevant typing contract on in-arguments (line 9) as described in §2.3.2, before falling through to the untrusted callee (lines 11-13).
+The "down" implementation copies the arguments to the new stack (lines 3-6) and then enforces the relevant typing contract on in-arguments (line 9) as described in §3.3.2, before falling through to the untrusted callee (lines 11-13).
 Crucially, the underlying object's method pointer is re-validated at time-of-call (line 12), to thwart CODE-COOP attacks.

 On return, the return trampoline switches back to the parent fiber, which invokes the "up" half of the bouncer (lines 12-24).
-This enforces the typing contracts for return values and out-arguments (lines 14-15) as described in §2.3.2 before returning to the trusted caller.
+This enforces the typing contracts for return values and out-arguments (lines 14-15) as described in §3.3.2 before returning to the trusted caller.